baldurk/renderdoc/docs/window/texture_viewer.rst

   | |flip_y| Flip Y

-This button toggles flipping the co-ordinate system in Y - y=0 is at the bottom of the window instead of at the top.
+This button toggles flipping the co-ordinate system in Y, changing y=0 to be at the bottom of the window instead of at the top.

 .. _render-overlay:

 Render Overlay